RgbTrouw/Qs-Messenger/README.md

      You should have received a copy of the GNU General Public License
      along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-** Qs Messenger v.0.1 - Client & Server - Linux, Windows, Android **
+** Qs Messenger v.0.1  Client and Server Pair for Linux, Windows, Android **

      - C++ open source program developed with Qt Creator IDE -